Dr Steve Minton

 M.A. (jure officii), Trinity College Dublin (awarded 2019)

 I joined the School of Psychology at the University of Plymouth as an Associate Professor in Applied Psychology in September, 2019.
-Prior to this, I had been a member of the full-time academic staff at the School of Education at Trinity College Dublin since 2005; had held a postgraduate teaching studentship at the School of Education, Trinity College Dublin (2002 - 2005); was a schools psychologist with Dublin Institute of Technology (2000 - 2002); and was a counselling psychologist in private practice, as well as holding various fixed-term and part-time university teaching positions (1997 - 2000).
+Prior to this, I had been a member of the full-time academic staff at the School of Education at Trinity College Dublin since 2005; had held a postgraduate teaching studentship at the School of Education, Trinity College Dublin (2002 - 2005); was a schools psychologist with Dublin Institute of Technology (2000 - 2002); and a counselling psychologist in private practice (1997 - 2000).

 Roles on external bodies